hydroper-jet/lang/spec/1.0/source/src/expressions/array-initializer.md

 **Semantics**

-The verification for the array initializer requires a context type.
 The array initializer may be used to initialize the following context types:

 * `*`
 * `Object` or `Object?`